ashleybrookes/solarcalculatorapi/README.md

 It will then estimate the percentage of PV max from the elevation of the sun in the sky.

-To find the elevation of the sun it will use astronomical algorthms.
+To find the elevation of the sun it will use astronomical algorithms.
 The alogrithms were given to made available by the Earth System Research Labitories Global Monitoring Laboratory (GML) of the National Oceanic and Atmospheric Administration. https://gml.noaa.gov/grad/solcalc/calcdetails.html

 Originally these algorthims were published by Jean Meeus.